How and why it works:

 We mimic shivering!
 A calorie is a unit of heat.
 When the body wants to warm up / burn calories it shivers.
 There is this resonant frequency of around 7-8Hz where the muscle fibers contract and relax optimizing energy consumption.
 The muscles cry out for oxygen and fuel creating a demand for blood – hence the heart rate increases and the lungs work harder.
 Special electrodes allow us to target concentrated impulses.
 Of course there is a little bit of magic in the formula.
 Even though the electrodes are only on the thigh we manage to bring in the calf muscles and the gluteals (bum) muscles.

 Calories burnt versus Intensity

 Sitting at rest, you burn 1-2 calories per minute.
 At each mark (black triangle) there was an increase in the stimulation intensity.
-Caloric expenditure increased to 15Kcal/min – very vigorous exercise! (the American Heart Association defines ‘vigorous exercise’ as >6 METS or metabolic equivalents.
-This subject is exercizing not just vigorously but 50% above this threshold).
+Caloric expenditure increased to 15Kcal/min – very vigorous exercise!
+(The American Heart Association defines ‘vigorous exercise’ as >6 METS or metabolic equivalents.
+This subject is exercising not just vigorously but 50% above this threshold).

 HR and oxygen consumption (VO2)

 At rest the subjects heart rate is <60 as the stimulation intensity increases his heart rate increases – reaching his maximal rate of >185 bpm.
 (Also greater than his age-predicted maximal heart rate and equal to his maximal heart rate with voluntary /’normal’ exercise).

 At self-selected intensities this subject watched a couple of DVDs on a reclining physio-table.
 Oxygen consumption and cumulative calories are plotted.